cesart/brainOS/README.md

 ## Stack

-Next.js 14 · TypeScript · Tailwind CSS · shadcn/ui · Airtable API · Framer Motion · Deployed on Vercel
+Next.js 14 · TypeScript · Tailwind CSS · shadcn/ui · Airtable API · Deployed on Vercel · Framer Motion

+### Typography
+- [Mona Sans](https://fonts.google.com/specimen/Mona+Sans): A strong and versatile typeface, designed together with Degarism and inspired by industrial-era grotesques.
+A variable font made custom for GitHub.
+- [DM Mono](https://fonts.google.com/specimen/DM+Mono): A three weight, three style family designed for DeepMind.
+The type design and font development was commissioned from Colophon Foundry, with Creative Direction from the DeepMind team.

 ---